ShivamXD6/Optimize-Windows/README.md

 ### 4. **👤 User-Based Customizations**
 - 📁 Hide Gallery and Network Navigation (In File Explorer)
 - 🔄 Hide Removable Drives (In File Explorer)
-- ✔️ Enable item Check boxes in file explorer for quickly select files or folders.
+- ✔️ Enable item Check boxes in file explorer to quickly select files or folders by mouse.
 - ♻️ Pin Recycle bin In File Explorer.
 - ⚙️ Hide Homepage(In Settings)
 - 🛡️Hide Unused Security Pages(In Windows Security)